+Floors including sub floors suspended timber joists overlaid with timber floorboards supported by stone walling.
 Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.
-Internal doors are of a traditional timber framed and panelled type.
-There are some glazed panelled doors.
-Skirtings and door facings are formed in timber.
-The kitchen contains a range of fitted floor units with hardwood surfaces and a stainless steel one and a half bowl sink unit and drainer.
-The stairs is formed in timber with a timber balustrade.
+The internal doors consist of timber panel style.
+The facings and skirtings are of moulded style.
+The kitchen is fitted with a range of base and wall mounted units having compatible worktops and a stainless steel sink unit.
 Chimney breasts and fireplaces Visually inspected.
 No testing of the flues or fittings was carried out.
-There is a wood stove fitted in the sitting room.
-There is a blocked off fireplace in the ground floor bedroom.
+There are open fires in the lounge and sitting room.
+There are disused fireplaces in other rooms.
 Internal decorations Visually inspected.
-Internal walls and ceilings are painted throughout.
-Cellars There are no cellars.
+The internal walls and ceilings have a papered and painted finish with areas of tiling observed.
+Cellars Visually inspected where there was a safe and purpose-built access.
+There is a cellar accessed via a fixed staircase and doorway via the entrance hallway.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains electricity supply.
-Visible wiring is of PVC coated cabling with 13 amp sockets.
-The consumer unit and electricity meter are located in the hall.
-There are solar photovoltaic panels fitted to the roof pitch.
-The inverter and battery storage for the panels are fitted within the first floor boxroom/ store.
-These produce electricity which can be utilised while the panels are producing or at a later time via the battery system.
-Surplus can be sold back to the grid subject to a feed in tariff.
-Gas Not applicable.
+Main supply installed.
+The electricity consumer unit and meter are located in the rear passage.
+Gas No gas present.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-The water is from a private supply.
-There is filtration equipment located in the boiler room cupboard.
-Visible pipework is formed in copper and PVC materials.
-The bathroom contains a low level W.C., wash hand basin and bath with electric shower over.
+Water is connected to the mains.
+All visible pipework is made with copper and PVC materials.
+The shower room is fitted with a white suite containing a WC, wash hand basin and shower cubicle with electric shower over.